iokiwi/os-mfa/README.md

 +--------------------------------------+------------+--------------------------------------------+
 ```

-If you close/restart or start a new terminal window, resume your openstack session simply by exporting `$OS_CLOUD` again.
+Now if you close/restart or start a new terminal window, resume your existing OpenStack session simply by exporting `$OS_CLOUD` again.

 ```bash
 export OS_CLOUD=catalystcloud